Sliding Dumbbell Method to search for the CME in heavy ion collisions: Sliding Dumbbell Method

-Fig.~\ref{fig1} displays hits of positive and negative charge particles in an event represented by + and -, respectively, on the transverse (azimuthal) plane i.e., plane perpendicular to the beam direction. $N^{+}$ ($N^{-}$) represents the number of positive (negative) charge particles in an event.
-The dumbbell is also shown using a solid red color covering the azimuthal angles $0^{\circ}$-$90^{\circ}$ on one side and $180^{\circ}$-$270^{\circ}$ on the other side denoted as \textquote{a} and \textquote{b} sides, respectively.
+Fig.\ref{fig1} displays hits of positive and negative charge particles in an event represented by ``+'' and ``-'' symbols, respectively, on the transverse (azimuthal) plane i.e., plane perpendicular to the beam direction.
+The dumbbell is also shown using a solid red colour covering the azimuthal angles $0^{\circ}$-$90^{\circ}$ on one side and $180^{\circ}$-$270^{\circ}$ on the other side denoted as ``a'' and ``b'' sides, respectively.
 Below we define some terms associated with the dumbbell: \begin{itemize} \item The sum of the positive and the negative charge fractions across the dumbbell is defined as:

-where $n_{\pm}^{a}$ and $n_{\pm}^{b}$ are the number of positive (negative) charge particles, in $90^{\circ}$ azimuth, on \textquote{a} and \textquote{b} sides of the dumbbell, respectively.
-The $Db_{+-}$=2 corresponds to 100\% back-to-back charge separation whereas $Db_{+-}$=1 means no back-to-back charge separation. \item The charge excess asymmetry across the dumbbell is defined as: \begin{linenomath*}
+where $n_{+}^{a}$ ($n_{-}^{a}$) and $n_{+}^{b}$ ($n_{-}^{b}$) are the number of positive (negative) charge particles, in $90^{\circ}$ azimuth, on ``a'' and ``b'' sides of the dumbbell, respectively.
+The $Db_{+-}$=2 corresponds to 100\% back-to-back charge separation whereas $Db_{+-}$=1 means no back-to-back charge separation. \item The charge excess asymmetry, $Db_{+-}^{asy}$, across the dumbbell is defined as:

-\end{linenomath*} where $N_{+}^{ex}$ ($=n_{+}^{a}-n_{-}^{a}$) is positive particles' excess on the \textquote{a} side of the dumbbell and $N_{-}^{ex}$ ($=n_{-}^{b}-n_{+}^{b}$) is negative particles' excess on the \textquote{b} side of the dumbbell.
-The $Db_{+-}^{asy}$=0 corresponds to 100\% back-to-back charge separation whearas $Db_{+-}^{asy}$=1 means one sided either positive or negative particles' excess. \item The positive charge asymmetry across the dumbbell in an event is given as: \begin{linenomath*}
+where $N_{+}^{ex}$ ($=n_{+}^{a}-n_{-}^{a}$) is the positive particles' excess on the ``a'' side of the dumbbell and $N_{-}^{ex}$ ($=n_{-}^{b}-n_{+}^{b}$) is the negative particles' excess on the ``b'' side of the dumbbell. \item The positive charge asymmetry across the dumbbell in an event is given as: